CenterOnBudget/r-intro-training/README.md

 This repository is organized as follows:

-- `data-raw\` contains raw, unaltered data files retrieved from online
+- `data-raw/` contains raw, unaltered data files retrieved from online
-- `data\` contains a clean `.csv` dataset with selected variables, including support for higher education, FTE enrollment, and inflation
+- `data/` contains a clean `.csv` dataset with selected variables, including support for higher education, FTE enrollment, and inflation
-- `results\` contains a shareable results spreadsheet with findings for [your state here]
+- `results/` contains a shareable results spreadsheet with findings for [your state here]
-- `scripts\` contains code for the training
+- `scripts/` contains code for the training

 ## Contact